-Ms. Fanning has been a guest artist with the Takacs String Quartet, the Alexander String Quartet, and with ensembles from Point Counter Point Music Camp, which she owned and directed for ten years with her husband Emory Fanning.
-With cellist Dieuwke Davydov, she has undertaken European concert tours which included recordings for Radio Netherlands, has issued a CD of live performances, and has been presented in a Carnegie Recital Hall debut by the Concert Artists Guild International Competition.
-Her CD of solo piano works by Janacek, Chopin, and Debussy received enthusiastic reviews in England and the U.S. Her principal teacher has been Ruth Geiger of New York City; she also studied at the Paris Conservatoire and at the Manhattan School of Music.
+Ms. Fanning has been a guest artist with the Takacs String Quartet, the Alexander String Quartet, the Jupiter String Quartet, and with ensembles from Point Counter Point Music Camp, which she owned and directed for ten years with her husband Emory Fanning.
+With cellist Dieuwke Davydov, she has undertaken European concert tours which included recordings for Radio Netherlands and has issued a CD of live performances.
+Ms. Fanning’s CD of solo piano works by Janacek, Chopin, and Debussy received enthusiastic reviews in England and the U.S. Her principal teacher has been Ruth Geiger of New York City; she also studied at the Paris Conservatoire and at the Manhattan School of Music.

 Diana Fanning has taught at Middlebury for 35 years.
 Her students have been accepted into the Aspen Music Festival, the Fontainebleau Music School in France, the Royal College of Music in London, the Schola Cantorum in Paris, the Hochschule fur Musik in Vienna and in Hamburg, and graduate programs at the Eastman and Hartt Schools of Music.